Corporate & Individual Donation Allowed

 Why Vote “FOR” Prop A?

-Lamar CISD is the fastest growing school district in the state and will double in size in 10 years.
+Lamar CISD is the fastest growing school district in the state and will increase by over 40% in the next 10 years.
 The number of schools, many already at capacity, cannot absorb the current population or those expected to come in the next decade.
 Many schools do not even have enough land to house additional portables.
 Student safety and access to labs, equipment, and secure facilities must remain priority one.
-This proposition builds schools, improves technology, and acquires land for expected growth, which creates a safer, more secure environment.
+This proposition builds schools, improves facilities, increases safety and security and acquires land for expected growth.

 SAFETY & SECURITY

-Safety and security improvements on every LCISD campus impacting all students and staff
+Safety and security improvements in every color tract LCISD operates

 NEW CONSTRUCTION

-Building projects include four new elementary schools, two new middle schools, one new junior high school, and one new high school.
-Additional land for future new schools is included as well
+Building projects include seven (7) new elementary schools, two (2) new middle schools, two (2) new junior high schools, and two (2) new high schools.
+Classroom additions are also included for Leaman JH and Roberts MS and additional land for future new schools is also included.

 ADDITIONS & RENOVATIONS